What is a day?

 a longer session, but feel free to call us because there are always

-holes in the schedule here and there.
+holes in the schedule we are looking to fill.

 We have four client offices, and the price is the same no matter how many of the rooms you use per day.